 2 – Offline Password Attack (Password Cracking)

-An offline password attack, also known as password cracking, is used when the attacker has captured the password hash.
+An offline password attack, also known as password cracking, is possible when the attacker has captured the password hash.
 In this attack, the attacker will start cracking the password by creating a hash of a password or a challenge-response sequence and comparing it to the hash or response that he captured.
-If a match is found, the attempt to crack the hash is considered successful.

 Precomputed hash attack